 Children between 6 and 11 at the time of purchase ride for half the price of an adult.

-The prices in USD in the table above are just for your information, they usually differ slightly between booking websites, because of different rates used to calculate the amounts.
+The prices in USD in the table above are just for your information, they usually differ slightly between booking websites, because of the different rates used to calculate the amounts.

 Is a Japan Rail Pass Worth It